Meggers1982/speedspec/replit.md

 # Overview

-This is a full-stack MVP (Minimum Viable Product) planning application built with TypeScript, React, and Express.
-The application provides a guided, step-by-step interface for entrepreneurs and product builders to create comprehensive MVP plans through a structured form wizard.
-Users can define their product idea, core features, user flows, and technical specifications, then export their completed plans in various formats.
+SpeedSpec is a full-stack MVP (Minimum Viable Product) planning application built with TypeScript, React, and Express.
+The application provides a guided, step-by-step interface for entrepreneurs and product builders to create comprehensive product specifications through a structured form wizard.
+Users can define their product idea, core features, user flows, and technical specifications, then export their completed specs in various formats.

 # User Preferences